spritejs/spritejs/docs/en/api/scene.md

 ##### snapshot({offscreen = false} = {})

-Take a snapshot of the current time.
+Take a snapshot of the current scene.

 #### _From Group_